leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 ### Streams

-The main work of `feline` is done by `dump`, which reads input one block at a time, dumping the result to standard output, until the end of the input has been reached:
+The main work of `feline` is done by `dump`, which reads input one block at a time, dumping the result to standard output, until the end of the input has been reached.
+The end of the input is indicated by `read` returning an empty byte array:
 ```lean
 {{#include ../../../examples/feline/2/Main.lean:dump}}
 ```